ArinW/DiscordCreateYourOwn/README.md

 # DiscordCreateYourOwn

-Welcome to the DiscordCreateYourOwn repository.
+Welcome to the DiscordCreateYourOwn repository. createyourown.py creates a new bot with a customized name, personality, and avatar. newbot.py can change bots' names and avatars according to the previous setting.
+The way to run them is similar.

 ## Prerequisites